 Most of the works are within the contemporary c.1990 eastern retail wing of Manly Wharf and thus no significant fabric or spaces of Manly Wharf will be impacted by the proposal.
 This is particularly so for the internal alteration involving the installation of the pizza ovens within the Manly Wharf Hotel, which while not a significant space, will be a reversible alteration that will utilise existing penetrations.
-The extension of the deck and incorporation of a new kids play area with associated landscaping will improve the setting of the eastern façade of the wharf, without having any discernible impact on the appreciation of the heritage item.
+The extension of the deck and incorporation of a new kids play area with associated landscaping and an historic boat will improve the setting of the eastern façade of the wharf, without having any discernible impact on the appreciation of the heritage item.
+It will also reintroduce an historic boat that is important in the country's naval history back to the Sydney Harbour where it was originally crafted over 85 years ago.
+Its history will be communicated with the users of the wharf in an interpretive sign attached to its visible side.

 Finally, the replacement of the existing non-significant balustrades of the Manly Wharf Hotel and the western, southern and eastern wharf promenade with a retractable glazed balustrade will provide protection to visitors and equipment of the wharf whilst introducing a consistent appearance across the entirety of the wharf as it will match the recently installed glazed balustrade at Hugos Manly restaurant.